origamiNDroid/Vehicle-IoT-Security-System/README.md

 ![](https://github.com/origamiNDroid/Vehicle-IoT-Security-System/blob/main/bbpic_vehicledevice.JPG)
 The home device consists of another ESP8266 NodeMCU v1.0, a push button, and a buzzer (I was expecting company so I went for the quieter route, but in reality I would use a speaker instead).
 If the data received by the home device from the vehicle device confirms tampering, the alarm will sound via a speaker (or in this case buzzer).
 The alarm is disabled via push button until another tampering event occurs.
 The home device is powered through the NodeMCU's micro-usb type b port.
 See the image below for the breadboard layout of the home device.
 ![](https://github.com/origamiNDroid/Vehicle-IoT-Security-System/blob/main/bbpic_homedevice.JPG)
+# Note
+This project, although functional, is not ready for use.
+Development boards are not generally energy efficient.
+The vehicle device would not last longer than a few hours if used as is.
+This project is still under development.